2002 Taiwan earthquake

 At 14:52 local time on 31 March 2002, an earthquake of magnitude 7.1 on the moment magnitude scale hit Taiwan.
-The epicenter was offshore from Hualien, which was the most severely affected area with a maximum felt intensity of VII (Very strong) on the Mercalli intensity scale.
+The epicenter was offshore from Hualien, which was the most severely affected area with a maximum felt intensity of VIII (Severe) on the Mercalli intensity scale.
 At least 5 deaths have been reported, with a further 213 injured.

 Tectonic setting

 Taiwan has a history of strong earthquakes.
-The island is located within a complex zone of convergence between the Philippine Sea Plate and Eurasian Plate.
+The island is located within a complex zone of convergence between the Philippine Sea plate and Eurasian plate.
 At the location of the earthquake, these plates converge at a rate of 78 mm per year.
-To the south of Taiwan, oceanic crust of the Eurasian Plate is subducting beneath the Philippine Sea Plate creating an island arc, the Luzon Arc.
-At Taiwan the oceanic crust has been entirely subducted and the arc is currently colliding with continental crust of the Eurasian Plate.
-To the north of Taiwan the Philippine Sea Plate is in contrast subducting northwards beneath the Eurasian Plate, forming the Ryukyu Arc.
+To the south of Taiwan, oceanic crust of the Eurasian plate is subducting beneath the Philippine Sea plate creating an island arc, the Luzon Arc.
+At Taiwan the oceanic crust has been entirely subducted and the arc is currently colliding with continental crust of the Eurasian plate.
+To the north of Taiwan the Philippine Sea plate is in contrast subducting northwards beneath the Eurasian plate, forming the Ryukyu Arc.
 Within 200 km of this earthquake, there have been nine events of M≥7 during the preceding 40 years, including the M 7.7 1999 Jiji earthquake which resulted in over 2,400 deaths.